-All SSP's are residential programs requiring long days, high energy, and love of challenge.
-The crew works up to 40 hours a week on a variety of projects and spends the weekends participating in and leading recreational and educational outings.
-AmeriCorps Members work a minimum of 450 hours over an 8 week period.
+All SSP's area spike based residential crews requiring long days, high energy, and love of challenge.
+The crew works up to 45 hours a week on a variety of projects.
+Crews are spiked based meaning they spend 4 to 10 days on a project, followed by 3 to 5 days off in town.
+AmeriCorps Members work a minimum of 450 hours over a 10 to 11 week period.
 Hours include travel, work, trainings, education and mandatory camp activities such as debriefs and evaluations.
-Members earn a living allowance of $2,420, prorated through their term of service.
-Members are eligible for an educational award of $1,527.78 once their program has concluded and they have completed the minimum 450 hours of service.
+Members earn a living allowance of $3,400, prorated through their term of service.
+Members are eligible for an educational award of $1,538.30 once their program has concluded and they have completed the minimum 450 hours of service.

 Minimum of a high school degree.
 Course work in education, leadership, resource management, and recreation preferred.

 Applications will be reviewed considering all past work experience, outdoor recreation background, and volunteer experience relevant to this position.
 Prior experience in environmental studies, outdoor recreation, resource management and familiarity using hand tools is desirable.
 Experience and certification in First Aid is not required but strongly encouraged.

 All applicants must be in good physical condition and capable of working long hours on strenuous, labor intensive projects.
 Work projects often require heavy lifting, constant bending, digging, and extensive backcountry travel.
 Applicants must be able to backpack 12 miles and lift up to 50 lbs.

 Due to the possible remote nature of this program, applicants must be comfortable with extremely limited contact with the outside world.
 There may be no opportunities for internet access and mail, and cell service may be extremely limited.